Limestone College – Gaffney, South Carolina

-Limestone College in Gaffney was established in 1845, and was the first women’s college in South Carolina.
-Dr. Thomas Curtis and his son William from England founded the school in order to provide an education to those who normally wouldn’t receive one.
-During the late 1960s the school began accepting male students.
+Limestone College in Gaffney was established in 1845 as the first female college in South Carolina.
+Dr. Thomas Curtis of London, England, and his son, William, founded the school in order to provide an education to women who might not otherwise have such an opportunity.

-The picture above is of the Lighting of the Luminaries.
-It has become a Christmas holiday tradition practiced at Limestone College each year since 1984.
+The picture at the top of this page shows the Lighting of the Luminaries in front of Cooper Hall.
+This Christmas tradition has been practiced at Limestone College each year since 1984.
 When this picture was taken on December 4, 2010, a drizzle of rain didn’t dampen the spirits of students and citizen volunteers who lit some 10,000 candles placed in sand inside white paper bags.
-The luminaries, which have become a popular drive-by event, shined brightly around the college campus, along College Drive and on several other Gaffney streets all the way to the doorways of Gaffney City Hall.
+The luminaries, which have become a popular drive-by event, shine brightly around the college campus, along College Drive, and on several other Gaffney streets all the way to the door of Gaffney City Hall.

 Ten buildings on the campus of Limestone College, including Cooper Hall, are listed in the National Register as part of the Limestone Springs Historic District: